Menu

 (But I still need to refine my manuals 180s, although I think that’s not really a stem thing, haha.)

-What also needs to be mentioned is that there are various other factors that affect barspins.
+I also need to mention that there are various other factors that affect barspins.

-For instance, short or long for offset, two front pegs or only one (or none), foldable or wire bead tire (weight), tire pressure and brakes (and brake levers).
+For instance, short or long fork offset, two front pegs or only one (or none), foldable or wire bead tire (weight), tire pressure and brakes (and brake levers).

 However, testing all these factors simultaneously will not help.
 In this case, you cannot know what works and what doesn’t.

-Pro tip: when optimizing your bike, always test one thing at a time.
+Pro tip: When optimizing your bike, always test one thing at a time.
+ALWAYS!

 My only mistake in testing a shorter stem’s impact on barspins is the quite significant rise difference.
 But I did use a taller space just to make the difference slightly smaller.